 rename chapter1*.docx chapter2*.docx

-2. Rename or remove the prefix from the name of several files
+2. Rename or remove the prefix of several file names at once

 To rename the prefix of several files, indicate the new prefix or add as many / characters as there are characters to be removed.
 This example cmd script renames the prefix “prefix” to “new”: